What is Account Based Marketing (ABM)? Strategic Guide for 2023

 The 5 advantages of using ABM marketing

-Account based marketing can deliver numerous benefits to a business.
-Several recent studies have highlighted the advantages of ABM tactics:
+Account based marketing can deliver numerous advantages to a business.
+Several recent studies have highlighted the benefits of ABM tactics:

 - A study by Demandbase found that 19% of companies using ABM for at least a year reported more than 30% growth in revenue.